spectrumx/sds-code/sdk/docs/README.md

 )

 # authenticate using either the token from
-# the .env file or the env variable
+# the .env file or in the config passed in
 sds.authenticate()

 # get list of datasets available